‘You just have to show out’: Class of 2021 baseball recruits hoping to make the best of All-Star game between Wichita and KC’s best

 Every rep, every strike, every opportunity, period, matters for rising high school senior baseball players.

 Both the Wichita All-Stars and Yard Baseball Club are loaded with the best talent in the state.
-Tuesday both teams took the field at Eck Stadium for an All-Star game.
+Both teams took the field at Eck Stadium for an All-Star game.
 However, there were more than just bragging rights on the line.

 It wasn’t just fans of the team watching but also scouts and recruiters.
 Some of which say it has been hard to recruit talent by not being able to go to as many games, so even this one game has major implications.